-Minimally invasive robotic surgery offer several advantages compared to traditional open procedures, including:
+Minimally invasive robotic surgery offers several advantages compared to traditional open procedures, including:

-Achalasia: We perform esophageal surgery (Heller myotomy) to correct the muscle that causes the swallowing difficulty.
+Achalasia: We perform esophageal surgery (Heller myotomy) to correct the muscle that causes swallowing difficulty.
+Learn more about achalasia.

-Gastroesophageal reflux disease (GERD): We use the LINX® reflux management system to strengthen a weak gastroesophageal sphincter muscle.
+Gastroesophageal reflux disease (GERD): We perform several surgeries to correct GERD and to repair hiatal and paraesophageal hernias.
+These include fundoplication, jejunostomy, and hernia repairs.
+We also use the LINX® reflux management system to strengthen a weak gastroesophageal sphincter muscle.
 The LINX® device is wrapped around the bottom of the esophagus.
 Similar to tiny beads on a bracelet, magnetic beads hold the sphincter closed while at rest but allow food to pass into the stomach during a swallow.
+Learn more about GERD.

 Copyright © 2021 Allegheny Health Network.
 All rights reserved